jarfo/ReBART/README.md

 ## Is Everything in Order?
 A Simple Way to Order Sentences

-This repo contains code for the EMNLP 2021 paper:
+This repo contains a fork of the original code for the EMNLP 2021 paper:

 **Is Everything in Order?
 A Simple Way to Order Sentences**